wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/store-mongolab-web-sites-nodejs-store-data-mongodb.md

 * For a guide to the change from Websites to Azure Websites see: [Azure Websites and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
 * For a guide to the change of the Management Portal to the new portal see: [Reference for navigating the preview portal](https://manage.windowsazure.cn/)

->[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](http://go.microsoft.com/fwlink/?LinkId=523751), where you can immediately create a short-lived starter web app in Azure Websites.
+>[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure <!-- deleted by customization Websites](http://go.microsoft.com/fwlink/?LinkId=523751) --><!-- keep by customization: begin --> Websites](https://tryappservice.azure.com/) <!-- keep by customization: end -->, where you can immediately create a short-lived starter web app in Azure Websites.
 No credit cards required; no commitments.

 [screen-mongolab-websitedashboard]: ./media/store-mongolab-web-sites-nodejs-store-data-mongodb/screen-mongolab-websitedashboard.png